 Remember The Golden Rule for Shaving Your Genitals

-Never shave over loose skin--you will risk cutting yourself as hair and skin can snag on a razor blade.
+Never shave over loose skin–you risk cutting yourself as hair and skin can snag on a razor blade.
 A razor will run smooth and snag-free as long as you keep the skin taut.

 When you shave, you have the option to shave with or against the grain.
-Shaving with the grain would be to shave in the direction of the hair growth.
-Shaving against the grain is to shave in the opposite direction of the hair growth.
+Shaving with the grain is shaving in the direction of the hair growth.
+Shaving against the grain is shaving in the opposite direction of the hair growth.

 How To Shave Your Penis & Scrotum